Creamy, savory, smoky eggplant dip with tahini, garlic, and citrus, my family’s authentic baba ganoush recipe is a must-try!

 Notes

-• To roast the eggplant in the oven instead: heat the oven to 425 degrees F. Trim the eggplant and cut them in half, then salt it and allow it to "sweat out" excess water for about 30 minutes or so.
-Wipe it off, and arrange the eggplant on a lightly-oiled baking sheet, flesh side down.
+• To roast the eggplant in the oven instead: heat the oven to 425°F. Trim the eggplants and cut them in half, then salt it and allow it to “sweat out” excess water for about 30 minutes or so.
+Wipe it off, and arrange the eggplant on a lightly oiled baking sheet, flesh side down.
 Roast for about 40 minutes or until very tender and cooked through.
-Allow the eggplant time to cool a bit, then using a spoon, scoop up the flesh and place it in a bowl.
+Allow the eggplant time to cool a bit, then, using a spoon, scoop out the flesh and place it in a bowl.
 Follow the recipe from step #4.

 • For best texture, mix the eggplant as directed using a wooden spoon or a fork rather than a food processor.
 This dip is meant to be creamy but on the rustic side with some texture.

-• Store leftovers in a tightly-closed container in the fridge for up to 4 days.
+• Store leftovers in a tightly closed container in the fridge for up to a week.

 Nutrition